 Or course, the insurance company may simply deny your claim on any one of several grounds: the loss isn’t covered by the policy, you didn’t do something you were required to do in order to make a claim, and so on.

-When Do You Need A Good Insurance Claim Lawyer?
+When Do You Need A Bad Faith Insurance Lawyer?